AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md

 È possibile aggiungere moduli personalizzati a più oggetti selezionandoli in un elenco.

 <!--
 drafted for bulk-editing projects.
 When it releases to Prod for projects, take "in the preview environment" and the yellow tags out.
-Add additional objects here in the same way when they become available:
+Add additional objects here in the same way when they become available:-->

 >[!NOTE]
 >
-><span class="preview">For information about adding custom forms to projects in bulk in the Preview environment, see the article [Edit projects](../../manage-work/projects/manage-projects/edit-projects.md)</span>.
+><span class="preview">Per informazioni sull’aggiunta di moduli personalizzati a progetti in blocco nell’ambiente di anteprima, consulta l’articolo [Modifica progetti](../../manage-work/projects/manage-projects/edit-projects.md)</span>.

--->
+—>

 1. Passare a un elenco di oggetti.
 1. Selezionare più oggetti nell&#39;elenco.